Digitl-Alchemyst/odyssey-book/README.md

  </p>

 <p align="center">
   This is a simple app that uses Oxylabs API scrapers to scrape booking.com for their hotel listings and returns the data in app.
 It is created in Next.js with Tailwind CSS & Typescript.
 It uses OxyLabs Universal Scrapper.
-It is built with Chad CN & uses React Skeleton Loading while utilizing Next.js Server Caching
+It is built with Chad CN & utilizes Next.js Server Caching to improve response time.
   <br />
   <br />
   <a href="https://github.com/vercel/next.js">